 • Low self-esteem or self-confidence

-• Men’s counselling Perth – anxiety, stress, debriefing, birth trauma, parenting. etc.
+• Men’s counselling – anxiety, stress, debriefing, birth trauma, parenting. etc.

 • Culture, values and religious issues

 • Life challenges

 The idea of coming to a counselling session can be daunting.
 You may be feeling anxious about speaking to someone you don’t know well, unsure if it can help, or be worried that you will be judged.
 Even considering counselling as a way of getting some help for your situation is something that should be commended.
 Knowing what to expect from your session with me may help you feel a little less nervous about your first appointment.

 When we meet for the first time it will be in a room that provides confidentiality so that we can speak freely.
 We will begin our session with an explanation of formalities, including details such as session timings, paperwork, my role, your role, confidentiality etc. I will also explain my integrative psychotherapeutic approach to counselling so that you have a good understanding of the process.
 From there we will work toward gaining a clearer foundation of the issues that are concerning you.
 Some people come to counselling knowing exactly what they want to work on, others come with general feelings that are weighing them down, so we work to understand this more.
 This involves working through a series of questions that will help us both gain a better look at the big picture.
 This process will continue throughout our sessions as we explore what is happening, how it is affecting you, and how we can work toward change.

 I will be there to listen and to hear you, to support you, and to accept you, at every step.

 Making the decision to book a counselling session is an achievement that should be acknowledged.
 I understand that many of my clients are either parents or work outside of the home, so require flexible appointment times, including after-hours and weekend appointments, are available on request.
 Counselling sessions are available on Wednesdays, Thursdays and Fridays.